-Lease liabilities of US\$58,000 (2022: US\$191,000) are recognised with related right-of-use assets of US\$56,000 (2022: US\$191,000) as at 31 December 2023.
+Lease liabilities of US\$178,000 (2023: US\$58,000) are recognised with related right-of-use assets of US\$178,000 (2023: US\$56,000) as at 31 December 2024.
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.

-During the year ended 31 December 2023, the Group leased an office (2022: leased an office, equipment and vehicles for its operations).
-These lease contracts are entered into for fixed term up to 2 years, and do not have extension options.
+During both years ended 31 December 2024 and 31 December 2023, the Group leased an office.
+The lease contract is entered into for fixed term up to 2 years, and do not have extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.

-2023 US\$'000 2022 US\$'000 Total cash outflows for lease payments 666 5,002
+2024 US\$'000 2023 US\$'000 Total cash outflows for lease payments 681 666